Skip to main content

 Update an existing deployment

-To change something about a running cluster, edit your config and re-run:
+To change a running cluster, edit your config and re-run nic deploy: see Update a cluster.

 Destroy

-When you're done with the cluster, tear it down with nic destroy.
-Run a dry-run first to see what will be removed:
+When you're done with the cluster, tear it down with nic destroy: see Destroy a cluster.